syncfusion-content/js-api-docs/api/js/ejNavigationDrawer.md

-Navigation pane opened initially when set isPaneOpen property is true.
+Navigation pane opened initially when isPaneOpen property is true.